vcadillog/PPO-Mario-Bros-Tensorflow-2/README.md

     4. Resize the image and grayscaling for a faster performance of the neural network.

-    5. Stochasting skipping of frames, based on [2], to add a randomness to the enviroment.
+    5. Stochastic skipping of frames, based on [2], to add a randomness to the enviroment.

     6. Stacking of frames to create a sense of movement, based on the Atari DeepMind's implementation.